anotherdar/graphql-fullstack-app/README.md

 # GraphQL fullstack app

-this is a simple graphql app, using apollo client and react in the client.
+this is a simple graphql app, using apollo client and react in the client side.

 ## technologies used